 While other positions can be highly debated, every little piece of information that we can get matters.
 It may not be 100 percent accurate, but we’re playing a game where if you get the correct information more than 60 percent of the time, you’re going to have a shot at a fantasy championship.
 But as for wide receiver…

 STRENGTH OF SCHEDULE FOR WIDE RECEIVERS ABSOLUTELY MATTERS.

 I’ll be focusing on top-tier wide receivers in this article, the alpha-dogs, the clear-cut No. 1 receivers on their team, because they are the one’s who’ll be affected the most.
 They are the ones who will see the shutdown cornerbacks.
 As a heads up, slot wide receivers cannot be factored in because they would require a completely different chart.
 In this study, we’re going to focus on teams that have a shutdown cornerback, or at the very least, a defense that severely limits opposing wide receivers.
-Those teams in 2018 include the Jaguars, Chargers, Cardinals, Vikings, and Rams.
-There are other teams factored into their overall score, but these are the ones you should want no part of on your wide receiver’s schedule.
+Some of those teams in 2019 include the Jaguars, Cardinals (not the first six games), Ravens, and Chargers.
+All other teams are factored into their overall score, but these are the ones you should want no part of on your wide receiver’s schedule.

 Wide Receivers with a Great Schedule

 T.Y.
 Hilton (IND) SOS Score: 29